LeHubca/lehub-website/docs/jekyll_team/_posts/2023-07-04-amanda_harvey-sanchez.md

 title: Amanda Harvey-Sánchez
 layout: basic
 img: /media/screen_shot_2023-07-04_at_10.41.36_am.png
-title_en: Principal Coach and Programming Development Lead
+title_en: Principal Coach and Program Development Specialist
 title_fr: ""
 bio_en: Amanda Harvey-Sánchez (she/her) is a Latina Toronto-based organizer, activist-researcher, and educator.
 The daughter of a climate scientist and a